ShebaDarko/MACHINE-LEARNING-FOR-INTRUSION-DETECTION-/README.md

 # 🛡️ Machine Learning for Intrusion Detection in Cybersecurity 🌐

-The Machine learning framework aims as  enhancing detections  and mitigating intrusions in real-time in network data
+The Machine learning framework aims as  enhancing detections  and mitigating intrusions in real-time in network data results in confusion matrix classifying attack types in data.

 ### Method Description 🛠️